rulo-code/rulo-code/README.md

-### Hi there 👋
+### Hi there, welcome to my GitHub 👋

 ## About me :mortar_board:
 I am a Platzi Master student, currently studying web technolgies. as a front end web developer I be able to build creative solves and maintaining websites using the best practces in the scope.
-Passionate about team working and build new skills **no amount of knowledge is enough knowledge, Never stop learning**. 🧠
+Passionate about team working and build new skills
+**no amount of knowledge is enough knowledge, Never stop learning**. 🧠

 [![Andrés's github stats](https://github-readme-stats.vercel.app/api?username=rulo-code)](https://github.com/anuraghazra/github-readme-stats)

 <!--